10 CHARLES II STREET | ST JAMES | LONDON, SW1Y 4AA | 004478 3323 1322

 Any orders will be dispatched when the office will be running at full capacity.

 At such time UK businesses are currently on a government sanctioned lockdown due to the Covid-19 pandemic.

 Please do not hesitate to contact us for any enquiries.

 An Ancient Roman pair of bronze cosmetic tweezers, featuring rectangular outer faces and a finely modelled pointed end.
-The details shown in this beautiful example of Roman everyday items demonstrate the mastery that Ancient Romans had in working the bronze.
+The details shown in this beautiful example of Roman everyday items demonstrate the mastery that Ancient Romans had in working bronze.

-In Ancient Roman society, tweezers were used as cosmetic and as medical tools.
-Cosmetic tweezers, called vulsella, were used mainly for depilation, which was fashionable amongst women throughout the Empire.
+In Ancient Roman society, tweezers were used as cosmetic and medical tools.
+Cosmetic tweezers, called vulsella, were mainly used for depilation, which was fashionable amongst women throughout the Empire.
 The item’s shape and fine decoration suggest that this was its use, rather than for minor surgical operations, which typically required a tool with longer and narrower arms.